Friday, August 23, 2024

 The next morning, on my way to a hike on Mt.
 Ashland, I left him, refreshed and well fed, in front of the Columbus Hotel in Ashland.
 He would stay there a few days, then rejoin his trail family farther up the trail when his leg felt better.

-Later, on my hike, I saw a thru-hiker with a big pack.
+A few days later, on another hike, I saw a thru-hiker with a big pack.
 "Smart girl," I thought.

 Saturday, August 3, 2024